GeorgeMac/spoot/README.md

 ## Caveats

 - You can only execute one command at a time per long running shell.
 No concurrent use of `shell.Exec`.
+- Using commands like `exit 1` will kill the long running shell.
+This is a cognicent decision as we don't want to wrap all commands in a subshell otherwise mutations won't effect subsequent commands in the long running shell.